 There are various opportunities to help maintain and nurture our natural environment.

 Bushcare is all about working to conserve and rehabilitate bushland.
 There are over 250 volunteers who work at over 50 different sites throughout the Northern Beaches.
 Most Bushcare groups work at set times through the year, for two or three hours each month.
 The bushcare team take Duke of Ed students and corporate groups.
 Find out more

-Our community nursery program enlist the help of dedicated volunteers who propagate thousands of indigenous plants (including rare species) each year.
-These plants can then be used by Bushcare volunteers or by council as part of our ongoing works program.
+Our community nursery program enlists the help of dedicated volunteers who propagate thousands of indigenous plants (including rare species) each year.
+These plants can then be used by Bushcare volunteers or by Council as part of our ongoing works program.
 Find out more

 Manly Dam Community Nursery - Every Friday morning from 8.30am to 12.30pm